moderntribe/square-one/dev/docker/README.md

 **Note** for **Linux**, if you run in to problems with DNS resolution, it might be caused by `systemd-resolved` on newer Linux versions.
 To workaround the issue, you might need to do the following steps (be aware that disabling `systemd-resolvd` might break name resolution in VPN for some users):

-1. run the following commands:
+1. Run the following commands:
    ```shell
    sudo systemctl disable systemd-resolved.service
    sudo service systemd-resolved stop